michelvankessel/LFCS/LFS201/notes.md

 ### 6 - RPM

-Understand how RPM system is organized and what major operations the rpm program can accomplish
 RPM advantages:
 * Makes software packages easy to manage for Sysadmins
     * Easy to determine which pkg a particular file is coming from